rabocse/salesforce-backlog-cli/README.md

 - The output is a JSON object containing different elements.
 Among those, the access token is present.

-- The access token value is parsed and extracted to then be used in the header for the data request.
+- The access token value is parsed and extracted to then be used in a HTTP header for the data request.

-- The listview (Salesforce resource) is queried and succesfully unmarshalled.
-The values are currently printed (not returned).
+- The listview (Salesforce resource) is queried and succesfully unmarshalled to then be printed in a table format.

 ## Next Steps